hoomexsun/speech_dataset/README.md

 # speech_dataset

-A Set of Tools used in creating Manipuri Dataset in both Bengali and Meetei/Meitei Mayek Script
+A Set of Tools used in creating Manipuri Dataset in both Bengali and Meetei/Meitei Mayek Script.

 ## 0. Short Description